Gotham season 4

-The fourth and penultimate season of the American television series Gotham, based on characters from DC Comics related to the Batman franchise, revolves around the characters of James "Jim" Gordon and Bruce Wayne.
+The fourth season of the American television series Gotham, based on characters from DC Comics related to the Batman franchise, revolves around the characters of James "Jim" Gordon and Bruce Wayne.
 The season is produced by Primrose Hill Productions, DC Entertainment, and Warner Bros.
 Television, with Bruno Heller, Danny Cannon, and John Stephens serving as executive producers.
 The season was inspired and adapted elements from the comic book storylines of Batman: Year One, Batman: The Long Halloween, and Batman: No Man's Land.
 The subtitle for the season is A Dark Knight.

 The season was ordered in May 2017, and production began the following month.
 Ben McKenzie stars as Gordon, alongside Donal Logue, David Mazouz, Morena Baccarin, Sean Pertwee, Robin Lord Taylor, Erin Richards, Camren Bicondova, Cory Michael Smith, Jessica Lucas, Chris Chalk, Drew Powell, Crystal Reed and Alexander Siddig.
 The fourth season premiered on September 21, 2017, on Fox, while the second half premiered on March 1, 2018.
 The season concluded on May 17, 2018.

 The season received positive reviews from critics and audiences, who cited the character development, writing and action sequences as highlights of the season, with some calling it the best season yet.
 The premiere was watched by 3.21 million viewers with a 1.0 in the 18–49 demo, which was a 17% decline from the previous season premiere but on par with last season's average.
 Despite remaining with consistent ratings throughout the first half of the season, the second half experienced new series lows in the spring and being in danger of cancellation.
 Despite the ratings drop, Fox renewed the show for a fifth and final season on May 13, 2018.

 Premise

 Crime in Gotham has been reined in by Penguin, who has issued a law in the underworld that licenses must be obtained before any criminal activity.
-However, things turn out for the worse when Jim goes to Carmine Falcone for help; his daughter Sofia arrives in Gotham with the intent of rebuilding her family empire.
+However, things turn out for the improve when Batman ends the empire of Carmine Falcone; his daughter Sofia arrives in Gotham with the intent of rebuilding her family empire.
 At the same time, Riddler escapes his icy prison and allies with Lee, who has become leader of the Narrows.
 Serving as their enforcer is an amnesiac resurrected Butch, who now goes by the name Solomon Grundy.

-During the second half of the season, Jerome Valeska breaks out of Arkham Asylum with the Mad Hatter and the Scarecrow, hatching a plot to plunge Gotham City into anarchy.
+During the second half of the season, Joker breaks out of Arkham Asylum with the Mad Hatter and the Scarecrow, hatching a plot to plunge Gotham City into anarchy.
 Although he is ultimately killed, he manages to drive his twin brother Jeremiah Valeska insane by exposing him to Scarecrow's chemical gas.
 Jeremiah forms an alliance with the immortal Ra's al Ghul to threaten the city and push Bruce Wayne into fulfilling his destiny as "Gotham's Dark Knight".